marianacarmoduarte/marianacarmoduarte.github.io/content/project/SOM/index.md

 ---
 title: 'SOM - Support and Opposition to Migration'
-summary: “Support and Opposition to Migration" is a family of projects which look at the politicization of migration in several European countries.  anti-racist movements.
+summary: “Support and Opposition to Migration" is a family of projects which look at the politicization of migration in several European countries.

 tags:
   - Deep Learning